stensjoberg/p5/models/anti-udt-shroud/README.md

 ## Usage Instructions

-This defensive tool should be fitted around a lever-action door to prevent unauthorized access using an Under Door Tool.
+This defensive tool should be fitted around a lever-action door handle to prevent unauthorized access using an Under Door Tool.
 While this model provides no security guarantees, it does make using an Under Door Tool much more challenging.